 Challenges of Demand Generation

-- Lead Quality: Convert the RIGHT leads — research shows that the best companies actually pass fewer leads onto sales (12% vs 17%).
+Research shows that even the best companies actually pass fewer leads onto sales (12% vs 17%).
 However, more of those leads convert (40% vs 34%) which equates to more overall revenue.
 In other words, a smaller number of high-quality leads is better than a lot of lower-quality leads.

 How to Implement Demand Generation